AztecProtocol/aztec-v1-specification/README.md

 The `bytes data` uses a custom ABI encoding that is unique to each proof that AZTEC supports.
 It is intended that, if a contract requires data from a proof, that data is extracted from `bytes proofOutputs` and not the input data.

-If the `uint8 category` inside `_proof` is not of type `UTILITY`, `ACE` will record the validity of the proof as a state variable inside `mapping(bytes32 => bool) validatedProofs`.
+If the `uint8 category` inside `_proof` is of type `BALANCED`, `ACE` will record the validity of the proof as a state variable inside `mapping(bytes32 => bool) validatedProofs`.

 If the proof is not valid, an error will be thrown.
 If the proof is valid, a `bytes proofOutputs` variable will be returned, describing the instructions to be performed to enact the proof.
 For `BALANCED` proofs, each individual `bytes proofOutput` variable inside `bytes proofOutputs` will satisfy a balancing relationship.

 # Creating a note registry

-An instance of a note registry is created inside ACE, via `createNoteRegistry(address _linkedTokenAddress, uint256 _scalingFactor, bool _canAdjustSupply, bool _convertable)`.
+An instance of a note registry is created inside ACE, via `createNoteRegistry(address _linkedTokenAddress, uint256 _scalingFactor, bool _canAdjustSupply, bool _canConvert)`.

 The `_canAdjustSupply` flag defines whethe the note registry owner an directly modify the note registry state by minting and burning AZTEC notes.
-The `_convertable` flags defines whether ERC20 tokens from `_linkedTokenAddress` can be converted into AZTEC notes.
-If `_convertable` is `false`, then `_linkedTokenAddress = address(0)` and the asset is a fully private asset.
+The `_canConvert` flags defines whether ERC20 tokens from `_linkedTokenAddress` can be converted into AZTEC notes.
+If `_canConvert` is `false`, then `_linkedTokenAddress = address(0)` and the asset is a fully private asset.

 For a given note registry, only the owner can call `ACE.updateNoteRegistry`, `ACE.mint` or `ACE.burn`.
 Traditionally this is imagined to be a `zkAsset` smart contract.
 This allows the `zkAsset` contract to have absolute control over what types of proof can be used to update the note registry, as well as the conditions under which updates can occur (if extra validation logic is required, for example).